hellonico/niclojure/texten/02_Basic.md

 [https://github.com/daveray/seesaw](https://github.com/daveray/seesaw)

 Everything is about the web these days.
 But there are some customers that do not even want to hear about using their web browser for application.
-You can talk them into using a Webbrowser for a week, or you can make a cool UI in a day.
+You can talk them into using a Web browser for a week, or you can make a cool UI in a day.
 Here comes Seesaw.

 The best tutorial I have found so far is [here](https://gist.github.com/1441520)